noiseprotocol/noise_spec/noise.md

 A Noise **transport message** is simply an AEAD ciphertext that is less than or equal to 65535 bytes in length, and that consists of an encrypted payload plus 16 bytes of authentication data.
-The details depend on the AEAD cipher function, e.g. AES256-GCM, or ChaCha20-Poly1305, but typically either a 16-byte authentication tag is appended to the ciphertext, or a 16-byte synthetic IV is prepended to the ciphertext.
+The details depend on the AEAD cipher function, e.g. AES256-GCM, or ChaCha20-Poly1305, but typically the authentication data is either a 16-byte authentication tag appended to the ciphertext, or a 16-byte synthetic IV prepended to the ciphertext.

 A Noise **handshake message** is also less than or equal to 65535 bytes.
 It begins with a sequence of one or more DH public keys, as determined by its